 Jobs held by those railroad workers most at risk included:

-Today, the railroad workers most at risk are those that make repairs on aging railcars and Maintenance of Way workers who perform maintenance on track equipment that contains asbestos insulation.
+Today, the railroad workers most at risk are those who make repairs on aging railcars and Maintenance of Way workers who perform maintenance on track equipment that contains asbestos insulation.
 Older railcars and track equipment can contain deteriorating asbestos, which can become fragile and release asbestos fibers into the air, putting workers at risk.

-Under the Federal Employers Liability Act (FELA), railroad workers are covered for injuries while on-duty or if they develop a disease due to their working conditions—for example, if they were exposed to asbestos while working for a railroad company and developed mesothelioma, lung cancer, or another asbestos-related disease.
+Under the Federal Employers Liability Act (FELA), railroad workers are covered for injuries while on duty or if they develop a disease due to their working conditions—for example, if they were exposed to asbestos while working for a railroad company and developed mesothelioma, lung cancer, or another asbestos-related disease.

 To file a FELA claim, you would need to prove that your employer was negligent, not warning you of the dangers of asbestos exposure or providing you with adequate protective equipment.
 These types are very unique, in that they only require the worker to prove that the railroad company had some role in the injury or illness, not that they have to be solely responsible.
 This means that the railroad companies could be held responsible for any role they played in your level of asbestos exposure.